databrickslabs/overwatch/docs/overwatch_docs/content/DataEngineer/Definitions.md

 The organization_id is automatically generated which means if Overwatch is deployed in multiple regions, each region will automatically append its organization_id and its associated costs to the unified master.
 Each organization_id (i.e. workspace) often have unique costs, this table enables you to customize compute pricing.

+Coming Soon: As costs change throughout time, it's important that this table allow for changing costs through time.
+[Issue 49](https://github.com/databrickslabs/overwatch/issues/49) has been created to implement this functionality.

 [Azure VM Pricing Page](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/)